California Psalms

 4

-8 Our table framed by mountains
+8 Our table in the mountains

-drifting in a clay boat over streams
+like in a clay boat drifting over streams

 enumerating bygone thoughts.